-Forward-looking statements typically are identified by words or phrases such as "anticipate," "assume," "believe," "continue," "estimate," "expect," "foresee," "intend," "may increase" and "may fluctuate" and similar expressions or by future or conditional verbs such as "will," "should," "would" and "could."
-These forwardlooking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results of operations, financial condition, liquidity position or prospects to be materially different from any future results of operations, financial condition, liquidity position or prospects expressed or implied by such statements.
+Forward-looking statements typically are identified by words or phrases such as "anticipate", "assume", "believe", "continue", "estimate", "expect", "foresee", "intend", "may increase" and "may fluctuate" and similar expressions or by future or conditional verbs such as "will", "should", "would" and "could".
+These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results of operations, financial condition, liquidity position or prospects to be materially different from any future results of operations, financial condition, liquidity position or prospects expressed or implied by such statements.
 Among the key factors that have a direct bearing on our results of operations, financial condition, liquidity position or prospects are:

-- instability affecting the global financial system and developments related thereto; - deterioration in global economic conditions; - the Group's ability to maintain sufficient liquidity and access to capital and - the effect of market conditions, including the global equity and credit markets, and the level and volatility of interest rates, credit spreads, equity prices, currency values and other market indices, on the Group's investment assets; - changes in the Group's investment result as a result of changes in its investment policy or the changed composition of its investment assets, and the impact of the timing of any such changes relative to changes in market conditions; - possible inability to realise amounts on sales of securities on the Group's balance sheet equivalent to their market-to-market values recorded for accounting - the possibility that the Group's hedging arrangements may not be effective; - the lowering or loss of financial strength or other ratings of one or more Group companies, and developments adversely affecting the Group's ability to achieve improved ratings; - the cyclicality of the insurance industry; - uncertainties in estimating reserves; - uncertainties in estimating future claims for purposes of financial reporting, particularly with respect to large natural catastrophes, as significant uncertainties may be involved in estimating losses from such events and preliminary estimates may be subject to change as new information becomes available; - the frequency, severity and development of insured claim events; - acts of terrorism and acts of war; - policy renewal and lapse rates;

-- extraordinary events affecting the Group's clients and other counterparties, such as bankruptcies, liquidations and other credit-related events: - current, pending and future legislation and regulation affecting the Group and the interpretation of legislation or regulations by regulators, particularly in respect of minimum capital requirements; - legal actions or regulatory investigations or actions, including those in respect of industry requirements or business conduct rules of general applicability; - changes in accounting standards; - the timely and full recoverability of reinsurance placed by the Group with third parties, or other amounts due to the Group; - significant investments, acquisitions or dispositions, and any delays, unexpected costs or other issues experienced in connection with any such transactions; - changing levels of competition, including from new entrants into the market; and - operational factors, including the efficacy of risk management and other internal procedures in managing the foregoing risks.
+- further instability affecting the global financial system and developments related thereto, including as a result of concerns over, or adverse developments relating to, sovereign debt of eurozone countries; - further deterioration in global economic conditions; - our ability to maintain sufficient liquidity and access to capital; - the effect of market conditions, including the global equity and credit markets, and the level and volatility of interest rates, credit spreads, equity prices, currency values and other market indices, on our investment assets; - changes in our investment result as a result of changes in our investment policy or the changed composition of our investment assets, and the impact of the timing of any such changes relative to changes in market conditions; - possible inability to realise amounts on sales of securities on our balance sheet equivalent to their mark-to-market values recorded for accounting purposes; - mortality, morbidity and longevity rates; - policy renewal and lapse rates; - uncertainties in estimating reserves; - extraordinary events affecting our counterparties; - current, pending and future legislation and regulation affecting us, and interpretations of legislation or regulations by regulators, particularly in respect of minimum capital requirements; - legal actions or regulatory investigations or actions, including those in respect of industry requirements or business conduct rules of general applicability; - changes in accounting standards; - significant investments, acquisitions or dispositions, and any delays, unexpected costs or other issues experienced in connection with any such transactions; - changing levels of competition; and - operational factors, including the efficacy of risk management and other internal procedures in managing the foregoing risks.

 These factors are not exhaustive.
-The Group operates in a continually changing environment and new risks emerge continually.
+We operate in a continually changing environment and new risks emerge continually.
 Readers are cautioned not to place undue reliance on forward-looking statements.
-The Group undertakes no obligation to publicly revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.
+We undertake no obligation to publicly revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.